-AND COMPOSITI #0120AP PREREQUISITE: Grade A in English 2 or Grade A or B in Advanced English 2.
-SCHOOL EDHS ORHS PHS UMHS Virtual Academy GRADES 11 CREDIT 5 units per semester Meets UC Requirement: "b"
+PREREQUISITE: Grade A in English 2 or Grade A or B in Advanced English 2.
+SCHOOL EDHS ORHS PHS UMHS PCA GRADES 11 CREDIT 5 units per semester Maata LIC Daguirg mont "h"

+Meets UC Requirement: "b"

 "The AP course in English Language and Composition engages students in becoming skilled readers of prose written in a variety of periods, disciplines, and rhetorical contexts, and in becoming skilled writers who compose for a variety of purpose," (Advanced Placement Program Course Description: The College Board).
 Upon passing the exam, a student may earn up to a year of college credit.